Skip Navigation Links Home International StudentsArriving Soon

 A photograph of a person using a mobile phone

 We understand how important it is to stay connected with friends and family.
-UCOL Te Pūkenga provides international students free SIM cards so you can get a New Zealand phone number.
+That’s why UCOL provides international students with a free 2 Degrees SIM card on arrival so that you can easily obtain a New Zealand phone number.

 Doctors

-In New Zealand, registering for a doctor (general practitioner or GP) is free and easy.
+Registering for a doctor (general practitioner or GP) in New Zealand is free and easy.

-For medical attention after 5pm and on weekends, there are after-hours medical centres and services available to all students across New Zealand.
+There are after-hours medical centres and services available to all students across New Zealand for medical attention after 5 p.m. and on weekends.

-If you have medical questions or concerns while in New Zealand, you can call Healthline on 0800 611 116.
+If you have medical questions or concerns while in New Zealand, call Healthline on 0800 611 116.
 Healthline is a free 24-hour telephone health advice service funded by the government's Ministry of Health.
-This service is operated by registered nurses who will assess a person's condition and health needs, and recommend the best course of action to be taken.
-They can also provide general health information and location of services.
+Registered nurses assess a person's condition and health needs and recommend the best course of action.
+They can also provide general health information and the location of services.

 Banking

 You should bring only a small amount of cash to New Zealand.
-If possible, you should set up a New Zealand bank account before leaving your country so that you can make credit card and cash withdrawals as soon as you arrive.
+If possible, you should set up a New Zealand bank account before leaving your country to make credit card and cash withdrawals as soon as you arrive.

-If this isn't possible, the UCOL Te Pūkenga International Support Staff can assist you with bank arrangements soon after you arrive.
+If this isn't possible, the UCOL International Support Staff can assist you with bank arrangements soon after you arrive.

 International Student Discounts

-UCOL Te Pūkenga international students receive many community and retail benefits.
+UCOL international students receive many community and retail benefits.
 Here are a few of our key sponsors:

 • Steve Parsons Travel - Travel agent